Put an end to cold floors and high heating costs with floor insulation installed by Dr. Energy Saver

 It's a problem in many houses during the heating season: The air temperature in the room is comfortable, but the floors are cold.
 When your floor isn't properly insulated, even a "warm" room can feel chilly because your feet are cold.

-Dr. Energy Saver can help you eliminate cold floors in your home -- matter where in the house they are.
+Dr. Energy Saver can help you eliminate cold floors in your home -- no matter where in the house they are.
 We offer a variety of insulation solutions designed to make your home more comfortable and help you save money on your heating bills.
 Call us today to get started with an estimate!

 The type of floor insulation we recommend depends on where the floor is located.
 Here's how we solve a variety of floor insulation problems in the home.

 Floor above a garage: If you have a living space above the garage, we use blown-in insulation to fill the space between the floor joists.
 Dense-pack cellulose is often the best solution if the garage ceiling is finished with gypsum board.

 The floor above the basement: The first priority here is to air-seal and insulate the rim joist.
 This can be done with 2-part spray foam or with a combination of rigid foam insulation and spray foam.
 Rigid foam wall insulation may also be recommended.